Idolatry: Catholicism

-The Catholic defense mentions textual evidence of external acts of honor towards icons, arguing that there are a difference between adoration and veneration and that the veneration shown to icons differs entirely from the adoration of God.
+The Catholic defense mentions textual evidence of external acts of honor towards icons, arguing that there is a difference between adoration and veneration and that the veneration shown to icons differs entirely from the adoration of God.
 Citing the Old Testament, these arguments present examples of forms of "veneration" such as in Genesis 33:3, with the argument that "adoration is one thing, and that which is offered in order to venerate something of great excellence is another".
 These arguments assert, "the honor given to the image is transferred to its prototype", and that venerating an image of Christ does not terminate at the image itself – the material of the image is not the object of worship – rather it goes beyond the image, to the prototype.

 According to the Catechism of the Catholic Church:

 The Christian veneration of images is not contrary to the first commandment which proscribes idols.
 Indeed, "the honor rendered to an image passes to its prototype," and "whoever venerates an image venerates the person portrayed in it."
 The honor paid to sacred images is a "respectful veneration," not the adoration due to God alone:

 Religious worship is not directed to images in themselves, considered as mere things, but under their distinctive aspect as images leading us on to God incarnate.
 The movement toward the image does not terminate in it as image, but tends toward that whose image it is.

 It also points out the following:

 Idolatry not only refers to false pagan worship.
 It remains a constant temptation to faith.
 Idolatry consists in divinizing what is not God.
 Man commits idolatry whenever he honors and reveres a creature in place of God, whether this be gods or demons (for example, satanism), power, pleasure, race, ancestors, the state, money, etc.

-The manufacture of images of Jesus, the Virgin Mary and Christian saints, along with prayers directed to these has been widespread among the Catholic faithful.
+The manufacture of images of Jesus, the Virgin Mary and Christian saints, along with prayers directed to them has been widespread among the Catholic faithful.